Runes Does Not Have a Specification

 An edict with amount zero allocates all remaining units of rune id.

-An edict with output equal to the number of transaction outputs allocates amount runes to each non-OP_RETURN output.
+An edict with output equal to the number of transaction outputs allocates amount runes to each non-OP_RETURN output in order.

 An edict with amount zero and output equal to the number of transaction outputs divides all unallocated units of rune id between each non-OP_RETURN output.
 If the number of unallocated runes is not divisible by the number of non-OP_RETURN outputs, 1 additional rune is assigned to the first R non-OP_RETURN outputs, where R is the remainder after dividing the balance of unallocated units of rune id by the number of non-OP_RETURN outputs.